sje30/lse/lse-eglen.md

 looking towards infrastructure solutions that allow us to share these valuable resources.

-The preprint server arxiv just turned 30 years old, and is seen as a valuable service by many in the mathematical and physical sciences.
+The preprint server arXiv just turned 30 years old, and is seen as a valuable service by many in the mathematical and physical sciences.
 It has inspired similar preprints in many other disciplines.
 Arxiv is [supported by grants and institutions](https://arxiv.org/about/ourmembers)(two of the four platinum members